ibm-cloud-docs/CDN/troubleshooting.md

 With an HTTP **only** protocol, you will receive the `301 Moved permanently` message if you try to reach your CDN using the CNAME.
 In this case, you can _only_ gain access to your CDN using the hostname.

-The `Access denied` message is seen when you're trying to accreachess a CDN using an incorrect protocol.
+The `Access denied` message is seen when you're trying to reach a CDN using an incorrect protocol.
 Ensure that you're using `http` for CDNs created with HTTP protocol, or `https` for CDNs created with HTTPS protocol.

 The behavior of a URL redirecting to IBM Cloud CDN webpage is seen most often when the URL is incorrect for the protocol.
 If your CDN is created with a protocol of HTTPS or HTTPS_AND_HTTPS, you must use the CNAME for access to your CDN.
 For example: `https://examplecname.cdnedge.bluemix.net` for HTTPS mappings or `http://examplecname.cdnedge.bluemix.net` or `https://examplecname.cdnedge.bluemix.net` for HTTP_AND_HTTPS mappings.